 A total of \$100,000 funding is requested to pay for overtime costs, operating expenses, equipment and travel expenses/registration fees for ABC training.
 Funding related to overtime costs will cover Officers conducting ABC training, education, and enforcement operations.
 Operating expenses will be utilized in the form of "buy money" on Decoy Operations, Shoulder Tap Operations, and narcotic investigations.
 Equipment funding will be utilized to purchase items needed to assist in surveillance.
 Because Intelligence and Mission Planning will occur during regular business hours, the Stockton Police Department will supplement grant funds with \$12,245 in other funds: these funds will pay for salary, operating and equipment expenses.
-Equipment needed for grant operations is electronic surveillance: 2 UHF radios to monitor body wire, 3 sets of binoculars, and relative accessories as needed.
+Equipment needed for grant operations is surveillance/monitoring equipment and relative accessories as needed.